geeveehegde/photo-frame/README.md

 ## Usage
 1. Copy Images or Videos to assets directory
-2. Change DURAION in main.js file to change the duration of displaying each asset.
+2. Change DURATION in main.js file to change the duration of displaying each asset.
     Default to 10 seconds.
 3. Give the screen resolution.
 Default resolution is 1366X786.
 4. Set FIT_TO_SCREEN to show the image in fullscreen.
 Default to false